Gitnux/Report 2026

 Cost Analysis Interpretation

-From a cost analysis perspective, Turkey’s energy input costs have been rising sharply as electricity tariffs increased by 20% to 30% from 2023 and industrial natural gas prices also jumped materially in 2022 to 2023 due to tariff updates.
+From a cost analysis perspective, Turkey’s food industry is facing rising operating expenses as electricity tariffs increased 20% to 30% in 2023 and industrial natural gas prices also jumped materially in 2022 to 2023 from tariff updates.

 User Adoption Interpretation